ntc2/conf/dot.xmonad/README.md

 A nice thing about the old setup is that it doesn't require root.
-An unresolved problem with the old setup in 18.04, besides the `unity-settings-daemon` stuff, is that I can't figure out how to get GDM or LightDM to provide the option of running a custom `~/.xsession`.
+An unresolved problem with the old setup in 18.04, besides the `unity-settings-daemon` stuff, is that I couldn't figure out how to get GDM or LightDM to provide the option of running a custom `~/.xsession`.
+UPDATE: looking at old notes `~/v/org/notes/fresh-ubuntu-install.org` it appears I had to create a `/usr/share/xsessions/conathan-xsession.desktop` with a `Exec=/etc/X11/Xsession` line, among other things.